Jeff Hodgson: Managerial career

 His first managerial job was as assistant coach for Western Michigan University men's soccer team.
 On February 4, 2010 he was appointed the head coach for Madonna University women's soccer team.
 In 2011, former Windsor teammate Filip Rocca was awarded a Windsor franchise in the Canadian Soccer League, and brought back Hodgson to jointly head coach the Windsor Stars with Steve Vagnini.
+Hodgson stepped down as Madonna's coach in 2016.